Abshir Aden Ferro

 Abshir Aden Ferro is a candidate for the presidential race in Somalia since 2021 and is currently campaigning for the 2026 elections.
 His political platform is largely focused on establishing democratic elections and preventing the Al-Shabaab militant group from controlling the Somali government.
 Ferro was born in Somalia in 1968.
 He moved to France at age twelve, where he became an entrepreneur and started several businesses.

 Early life and education

 Ferro was born in 1968 in Somalia.
 His father was a former Somali deputy.
-Ferro is also related to former president Mohamed Siad Barre, model Iman Bowie, and other politicians.
+Ferro is also related to former president Mohammed Siad Barre, model Iman Bowie, and other politicians.
 As a child, he attended school in Mogadishu and was taught from the Quran.
 He also studied with nuns from Italy, until he moved to France at age twelve to be with his father and stepmother.
 He spent a year back in Somali in language studies, before settling in London around age 21 for about 30 years.